SciSharp/LLamaSharp/docs/ChatSession/transforms.md

 session.WithOutputTransform(new MyOutputTransform());
 ```

 Here's an example of how to implement the interface.
-In this example, the transform detects wether there's some keywords in the response and removes them.
+In this example, the transform detects whether there's some keywords in the response and removes them.

 ```cs
 /// <summary>